Share this article

 Twin Peaks

-Explore Twin Peaks for impressive views of the city and a walk at elevation with your pooch.
-If you’re wondering - is Twin Peaks dog-friendly - the answer is yes, but keep your canine companion on a leash.
+Explore Twin Peaks for impressive views of the city and a walk at elevation.
+If you’re wondering - is Twin Peaks dog-friendly — the answer is yes, but keep them on a leash.

 Location: Twin Peaks, San Francisco, United States